MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/token-cache-serialization.md

 - [Service-to-service and daemon apps](token-cache-serialization.md?tabs=aspnet#distributed-caches) may rely on memory caching only.
 If your app serves many tenants, configure an eviction policy.
 - Managed identity tokens are cached in memory only.

-### Cache size

-When users log in, there will be a cache entry for each user, around 7KB in size.
-The size will be larger if you are calling several downstream APIs.
-For service-to-service authentication, there will be a cache entry for each tenant and downstream API, around 2KB in size.

 ## [Confidential clients using Microsoft.Identity.Web](#tab/aspnetcore)

 The [Microsoft.Identity.Web.TokenCache](https://www.nuget.org/packages/Microsoft.Identity.Web.TokenCache) NuGet package provides token cache serialization within the [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) library.
 The library provides integration with both ASP.NET Core and ASP.NET Classic, and its abstractions can be used to drive other web app or API frameworks.